solkoff/multiBrachForJenkins/README.md

+This is specifically created to tested cretion of Multibrach piliple in jenkins it has 3 Jenkinsfiles for each of the branches

 ## What this does?
 This repo is best used with my Udemy course "Rocking DevOps with Jenkins".
 Discounted Udemy course link in www.cloudwithraj.com.